Chanique Rabe: Miss Supranational Namibia 2020

 Rabe was crowned Miss Supranational Namibia 2020 on November 14, 2020 at Droombos in Windhoek, Namibia besting 12 other candidates.
 At the end of the event, she succeeded outgoing Miss Supranational Namibia 2019 and Miss Supranational 2019 1st Runner-Up, Yana Haenisch.

 Miss Supranational 2021

 Rabe represented Namibia at the Miss Supranational 2021 pageant on August 21, 2021 at the Strzelecki Park Amphitheater in Nowy Sącz, Małopolska, Poland.
 She was crowned the winner by outgoing titleholder Anntonia Porsild of Thailand.
 She is the first Miss Supranational titleholder from Namibia.
 Chanique has started 'The Mending Project' to help young girls in the development of life skills.
 The project teaches Namibian youth to sew, which is an essential life skill to be learn.
 Namibia's last victory in a major pageant was Miss Universe 1992, when Michelle McLean won the crown.

+During her reign as Miss Supranational 2021, she travelled to Poland, France, South Africa, United Arab Emirates, Curacao, Czech Republic, Thailand, Ecuador, Spain, and her home country of Namibia.

+Personal life

+On 23 September 2023, Chanique married her long time boyfriend Kyle Honeyborne.
+The two had met at Swakopmund seven years earlier.